adoptium/temurin-build/RELEASING.md

   1. Update the Job Folder - https://ci.adoptopenjdk.net/job/build-scripts/job/utils/: The jobs themselves you are looking for are called `pipeline_jobs_generator_jdkxx` (`pipeline_jobs_generator_jdk` for HEAD).
 Firstly, ensure that the job description of each generator (and it's parameter's descriptions) are up to date.
 Then, follow these steps:

-    * If you are ADDING a JDK version:
+  - If you are ADDING a JDK version:
     - Ensure that JDK N-1 is available as build JDK on the builders.
 For example in order to build JDK 15, JDK 14 needs to be installed on the build machines.
 As a temporary measure, [code](./build-farm/platform-specific-configurations/linux.sh#L110) so as to download the JDK to the builder via the API has been added.
 NOTE: For the transition period shortly after a new JDK has been branched, there might not yet exist a generally available release of JDK N-1.
     - Ensure that JDK sources are being mirrored.
 Example [infrastructure request](https://github.com/AdoptOpenJDK/openjdk-infrastructure/issues/1096)
     - Ensure that a repository which contains the binary releases exists.
 Example [openjdk15-binaries](https://github.com/AdoptOpenJDK/openjdk15-binaries)
     - Add build scripts for the new JDK release.
 Example for [JDK 14](https://github.com/AdoptOpenJDK/openjdk-build/commit/808b08fe2aefc005cf53f6cc1deb28a9b323ff)
     - Regenerate build jobs:
       - Create a New Item in the folder linked above that copies the `pipeline_jobs_generator_jdk` job.
 Call it `pipeline_jobs_generator_jdk<new-version-number>`.
       - Change the `Script Path` setting of the new job to `pipelines/build/regeneration/jdk<new-version-number>_regeneration_pipeline.groovy`.
 Don't worry if this currently doesn't exist in this repo, you'll add it in step 3.
       - Update the `Script Path` setting of the JDK-HEAD job (`pipeline_jobs_generator_jdk`) to whatever the new JDK HEAD is.
 I.e. if the new head is JDK16, change `Script Path` to `pipelines/build/regeneration/jdk16_regeneration_pipeline.groovy`
-    * If you are REMOVING a JDK version:
+  - If you are REMOVING a JDK version:
     - Delete the job `pipeline_jobs_generator_jdk<version-you-want-to-delete>`

-  2. Create the new build configurations for the release - https://github.com/AdoptOpenJDK/ci-jenkins-pipelines/tree/master/pipelines/jobs/configurations:
+  1. Create the new build configurations for the release - https://github.com/AdoptOpenJDK/ci-jenkins-pipelines/tree/master/pipelines/jobs/configurations:

   - Create a new `jdk<new-version-number>_pipeline_config.groovy` file with the desired `buildConfigurations` for the new pipeline.
 99% of the time, copy and pasting the configs from the previous version is acceptable.
 Ensure that the classname and instance of it is changed to `Config<new-version-number>`.
 Don't remove any old version configs.
   - Furthermore, you will also need to create another config file to state what jobs will be run with any new versions.
 If it doesn't currently exist, add a `jdkxx.groovy` file to [configurations/](https://github.com/AdoptOpenJDK/ci-jenkins-pipelines/tree/master/pipelines/jobs/configurations).
 [Example on how to do this](https://github.com/AdoptOpenJDK/openjdk-build/pull/1815/files).
 Note, some files will need to be named `jdkxxu.groovy` depending on whether the version is maintained in an update repo or not.
 These will be the ONLY os/archs/variants that are regenerated using the job regenerators as described in the [regeneration readme](https://github.com/AdoptOpenJDK/ci-jenkins-pipelines/blob/master/pipelines/build/regeneration/README.md).

-  3. Create a new Regeneration Pipeline for the downstream jobs - https://github.com/AdoptOpenJDK/ci-jenkins-pipelines/blob/master/pipelines/build/regeneration:
+  1. Create a new Regeneration Pipeline for the downstream jobs - https://github.com/AdoptOpenJDK/ci-jenkins-pipelines/blob/master/pipelines/build/regeneration:

   Create a new `jdk<new-version-number>_regeneration_pipeline.groovy`.
 Ensure that the `javaVersion`, `targetConfigurations` and `buildConfigurations` variables are what they should be for the new version.
 Don't remove any old version configs.
 While you're here, make sure all of the current releases have a `regeneration_pipeline.groovy` file (including head).
 If they don't, create one using the same technique as above.

-  4. Build the `pipeline_jobs_generator` that you just made.
+  1. Build the `pipeline_jobs_generator` that you just made.
 Ensure the equivalent `openjdkxx_pipeline` to the generator exists or this will fail.
 If the job fails or is unstable, search the console log for `WARNING` or `ERROR` messages for why.
 Once it has completed successfully, the [pipeline](https://ci.adoptopenjdk.net/job/build-scripts/) is ready to go!

-  5. Update the view for the [build and test pipeline calendar](https://ci.adoptopenjdk.net/view/Build%20and%20Test%20Pipeline%20Calendar) to include the new version
+  1. Update the view for the [build and test pipeline calendar](https://ci.adoptopenjdk.net/view/Build%20and%20Test%20Pipeline%20Calendar) to include the new version.

 ### Update Repository